appliedai-spindox/easy-q/quantum_optimization/README.md

-# EasyQ - Quantum Optimization Made Easy
+# Quantum Optimization - EasyQ Framework

-**EasyQ** is a flexible and extensible framework designed to solve combinatorial optimization problems using the **Quantum Approximate Optimization Algorithm (QAOA)** across multiple quantum backends.
-The framework supports various problem classes, customizable quantum circuit templates, and large-scale experimentation automation — including **SLURM** job submission.
-It is built on top of the [IBM Qiskit](https://www.ibm.com/quantum/qiskit) library.

-This framework has been developed by [Spindox](https://makeamark.spindox.it/) within the scope of the [Ingenios](https://makeamark.spindox.it/project/ingenios/) project.
+This is the **Quantum Optimization** module of the **EasyQ Framework**, a comprehensive quantum computing framework developed by [Spindox](https://makeamark.spindox.it/) within the [Ingenios](https://makeamark.spindox.it/project/ingenios/) project.

+This module focuses on quantum optimization experiments with Quantum Approximate Optimization Algorithm (QAOA), providing automated experimentation and performance analysis capabilities.

+> 📖 **Framework Documentation**: For installation instructions, common features, and an overview of the complete EasyQ framework (including Quantum Optimization), see the [main README](../README.md).

 ---